Thoughts about ... the speedbar

 4.- Reduce angle of incidence

-There are 2 ways to use the gas pedal:
+There are two ways to usespeed bar

 – As a safety tool